Why is personal finance important?

 We’re talking about thousands and thousands of savings over the years.

-If you don’t already use, Credit Karma is a great solution for monitoring your credit score.
+If you don’t already use it, Credit Karma is an excellent solution for monitoring your credit score.

 Keeps You Away from Bad Debt